The Natural Health Guide to Food Additives

 Sodium Nitrate & Sodium Nitrite:

-Intended Purpose: Preservatives with antimicrobial properties and coloring agent.
+Intended Purpose: Preservatives with antimicrobial properties and coloring agents.

 Safety Concern: These food additives are not considered safe because they are broken down in the body into carcinogenic compounds and combine readily with nitrosamines.

-Nitrosamines are strong cancer causing compounds which are produced during the heating process.
+Nitrosamines are strong cancer causing compounds that are produced during the heating process.
 (2, 10)

-High levels can effect oxygen supply to tissues, cause drops in blood pressure, heart rate and cause cramping, headaches, vomiting and in some instances death.
+High levels can affect oxygen supply to tissues, cause drops in blood pressure, and heart rate, and cause cramping, headaches, vomiting, and in some instances death.
 The International Agency for Research on Cancer does classify these compounds as probably carcinogenic to humans.
 (9)

 When necessary, consider natural sources of sodium nitrate in products such as foods listing celery juice.
 Due to the threat of the cancer compounds formed when applied to heat, it is best to avoid these food additives entirely.